 Anesthesia Assistant Post-Diploma

-This program prepares you to fulfill the role of an anesthesia assistant in the Canadian health care system.
+This program prepares you to fill the role of an anesthesia assistant in the Canadian health care system.
 Anesthesia assistants are specially trained professionals who assist in the delivery of patient care during the perioperative period as part of anesthesiologist-led care teams.

 This program was developed to meet the graduate competency requirements identified in the CSRT National Educational Competency Framework for Anesthesia Assistants in accordance with provincial regulations and recommendations from the Canadian Anesthesiologists’ Society (CAS).

 The Anesthesia Assistant Post-Diploma program is designed to provide respiratory therapists or registered nurses who possess critical care experience with the knowledge and critical skills required to fulfill the designated role of an Anesthesia Assistant and perform a wide range of technical clinical duties as defined and approved by the Canadian Anesthesiologists’ Society (CAS).

 - Proof of professional licensure as an RRT or RN in Canada, or equivalent

 - A letter of sponsorship and commitment from an anesthesia department, typically your current place of employment, to deliver the clinical placement; more than one clinical site may be needed to fulfill all competencies required

 - Resumé, detailing your education and clinical care work experience

-A minimum of 9 TRU credits (distance or on-campus)
+A minimum of nine TRU credits (distance or on-campus)

 - ANES 0011, Anesthesia Assistant Placement Exam (0)

 This placement exam is required to determine your course of studies.
 If you pass all subject areas of the exam, you directly enter and complete the program’s core courses prior to your clinical practicum placement.
 Otherwise, you must either take the corresponding course that relates to the failed subject area or else take all four support courses, rather than writing the exam.

 Support course requirements (12 credits)